Sententiaregum/Sententiaregum/.github/CONTRIBUTING.md

 - In case of a story the commits should **NOT** be squashed, as a story contains a lot of sub-tasks (which on the other hand should be squashed) written in the PR of the story.
 - Every story has to have at least **two** reviewers.

+Subtasks might be added to the project board as notes.

+### Project board

+Whenever a collaborator is assigned to a ticket he's responsible for keeping the card on the project board up-to-date (including the corresponding PR).
+If a new contributor PR will be openend, the card should be moved straight to `In Review`.

 ### Commit message

 #### When fixing a ticket

-When fixing an issue, the issue should have a red label (e.g. Infrastructure/Maintenance/Bug).
+When fixing an issue, the issue should have a red label (e.g. Enhancement/Maintenance/Bug).
 Then the commit message should look like this:

-    {Issue type (e.g. Infrastructure/Maintenance/Bug} #{ticket number} {short description what you've done}
+    {Issue type (e.g. Enhancement/Maintenance/Bug} #{ticket number} {short description what you've done}

 If there's no red label at the ticket, the issue type is __Minor__.